 Every organization using Salesforce has a production or “live” org and a set of sandboxes.
-The production org is actively being used and has live data, whereas Salesforce Sandboxes are replicas of the production org and don’t contain any live data or active users.
+Developers employ the production organization, which has live data.
+Salesforce Sandboxes are replicas of the production org.
+They do not contain any live data or active users.

-This makes the sandbox a really useful and risk-free place to make changes and test them, without it affecting anything else.
-The sandbox has all the same tools, functionality, and setup as your live org (if you’ve refreshed it recently), so you can use it to make changes knowing that any effects those changes have will have the same effect in live.
+Your copy sandbox is a useful environment for making changes and testing them.
+In sandbox, your changes will not affect any live business processes.
+The sandbox has all the same tools, functionality, and set up as your live org (if you’ve refreshed it recently).
+You can, therefore, utilize it to make changes.
+Be aware, though, that any effects those changes have in sandbox, will manifest itself in live.

-Sometimes it might just feel a lot quicker and easier to go ahead and make the needed changes in your company’s live org.
-But have you or the requester considered who or what else might get impacted by those changes?
+Sometimes it might feel a lot quicker and easier to go ahead and make the needed changes in your company’s live org.
+However, have you considered who or what else might be impacted by those changes?

-There are often knock-on effects when changing things in Salesforce; for example, validation rules may block a workflow you’ve made, or a field you are trying to remove is actively being used by somebody else.
-You need to make sure you’ve assessed all the effects any planned changes will have on your system before performing them.
+There are often knock-on effects when changing things in Salesforce.
+For example, validation rules may block a workflow you’ve created.
+Alternatively, someone may be using a field you are trying to remove.
+Before making changes, you need to make sure you’ve assessed all potential effects.

 You might also like our blog